I’m thinking of Mary today.

 What we have – or do not have – it not a measure of our worth.
 And what others appear to have can be deceiving.
 We are in grave danger when we begin to compare ourselves to others and think we deserve more than what we have, more than what He has provided, more than what we can comfortably afford.

-In our pride, our ambition, our ignorance, we continue to think we somehow deserve more, deserve better, that we have a right to “it,” whatever “it” may be.
+In our pride, our ambition, our ignorance, we continue to think we somehow deserve more, or something better, that we have a right to “it,” whatever “it” may be.

-He gives me the greatest of gifts: abundant life, salvation, grace, His Word, hope, real peace.
+Lord, help me to remember the truth today.
+You give us the greatest of gifts: abundant life, salvation, grace, Your Word, hope, real peace.

-Teach my Thy ways, even when they look different than the world’s ways, even when it may be hard or unpopular, even when I don’t understand, even when it’s uncomfortable.
+Teach me Your ways, Father, even when they look different than the world’s ways, even when it may be hard or unpopular, even when I don’t understand, even when it’s uncomfortable.

 “Create in me a clean heart, O God; and renew a right spirit within me.”
 Psalm 51:10